Non-stop flights to Seoul (ICN)

 Flights from China to Seoul

-China is well-connected to Seoul (ICN) with 35 airports around the country that have direct flights to the airport.
+China is well-connected to Seoul (ICN) with 39 airports around the country that have direct flights to the airport.

 From Chongqing, you can fly non-stop with Air China (Star Alliance) or Asiana Airlines (Star Alliance).

-From Dalian, there are 4 airlines that have direct services to Seoul, which are Air China (Star Alliance), Asiana Airlines (Star Alliance), China Southern (SkyTeam) and Korean Air (SkyTeam).
+From Dalian, direct flights are offered by Asiana Airlines (Star Alliance), China Southern and Korean Air (SkyTeam).

-From Guangzhou, direct flights are offered by Asiana Airlines (Star Alliance), China Southern (SkyTeam) and Korean Air (SkyTeam).
+From Guangzhou, direct flights are offered by Asiana Airlines (Star Alliance), China Southern and Korean Air (SkyTeam).

 From Nanjing, direct flights are offered by Asiana Airlines (Star Alliance), China Eastern (SkyTeam) and Korean Air (SkyTeam).

-From Shenzhen, direct flights are offered by Asiana Airlines (Star Alliance), Korean Air (SkyTeam) and Shenzhen Airlines (Star Alliance).
+From Shenzhen, there are 4 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), China Southern, Korean Air (SkyTeam) and Shenzhen Airlines (Star Alliance).

-From Weihai, there are 4 airlines that have direct services to Seoul, which are Asiana Airlines (Star Alliance), China Eastern (SkyTeam), Jeju Air and Korean Air (SkyTeam).
+From Weihai, direct flights are offered by China Eastern (SkyTeam), Jeju Air and Korean Air (SkyTeam).

-From Wenzhou, you can fly non-stop to Seoul with Tway Air.
-This is a seasonal route that starts in January and ends in March.
+From Wuxi / Suzhou, you can fly non-stop with China Eastern (SkyTeam) or Shenzhen Airlines (Star Alliance).
+This is a seasonal route that starts in May and ends in October.

 From Xi'an, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).